 Young plants are just like infants, they're more susceptible to disease and getting sick.
-If you use dirt straight of your garden you're introducing any disease, bacteria or fungus that's in that soil to a baby without an immune system.
+If you use dirt straight from your garden you're introducing any disease, bacteria, or fungus that's in that soil to a baby without an immune system.

 You're also bringing insects and their eggs into the house or gardening shed.
 Which you don't want on your baby seedlings or flying and crawling about your living room (which is where I seed start).

 How to choose the right soil: